List of foreign electoral interventions: 1986 election (by United States)

 The International Republican Institute supported the conservative Social Christian Unity Party (PUSC) to help them win the 1986 elections.
 They also gave them grants of $75,000, $100,000 and $145,000 in 1986, 1987 and 1988 respectively to the "Asociación para la Defensa de la Libertad y Democracia en Costa Rica" (Association for the Defense of Liberty and Democracy in Costa Rica) a conservative political group.

 Czechoslovakia

 1990 election (by United States, United Kingdom, Germany and Belgium)

 According to The New York Times, National Endowment for Democracy (NED) funding for political parties was considered controversial in Czechoslovakia, as it was seen as foreign interference favoring political parties close to Vaclav Havel.
 The NED provided $400,000 in grants, much of which were used to buy computers, fax machines and copiers that were helpful in the campaign.
 The British Conservative Party also provided 2 campaign experts, and Christian Democrat parties in Belgium and Germany sent more electronics.

 Denmark

+1943 election (by Nazi Germany)

+During the German Occupation of Denmark, regular elections were held in accordance to the constitution.
+The German-funded National Socialist Workers' Party of Denmark only received 2.2% and just 3 seats like in the election before and thus far below expectations despite the absence of the German Schleswig Party.
+Germany then founded Schalburg Corps as an replacement.